iamkmr19/Tata-CLiQ-Home-ECommerce-Analytics-MSExcel-PowerBI/README.md

 ---
 ## 🚀 Business Value

-This dashboard equips healthcare administrators with the visibility needed to make faster, data-driven decisions:
+This dashboard equips Tata CLiQ's business and category teams with the insights needed to make faster, data-driven decisions:

-- **Improve operational efficiency** by identifying bottlenecks in patient flow and department workload
+- **Improve sales performance** by identifying top-performing categories, brands, and products
-- **Reduce patient waiting time** through wait-time trend monitoring across departments
+- **Optimize inventory planning** through demand and stock-turnover trend visibility
-- **Track doctor productivity** using encounter-level performance data
+- **Enhance customer experience** by tracking delivery timelines, return rates, and satisfaction trends
-- **Boost patient satisfaction** by surfacing trends tied to service quality
+- **Increase marketing ROI** by analyzing campaign performance and conversion trends across channels
-- **Strengthen financial oversight** with revenue, payment, and collection-rate visibility
+- **Strengthen pricing strategy** with visibility into discounting patterns and margin impact
-- **Lower readmission rates** by spotting high-risk patterns early
+- **Reduce cart abandonment** by identifying friction points in the customer purchase journey
 ---

 # 🔄 Project Workflow